MalHus/An-Analysis-of-Expedia-Search-Patterns/README.md

 What patterns emerge when millions of customers search for their perfect trip on the world's leading travel platform?
 </p>

-The following project aimed to answer specific questions relating to **search patterns** that emerge in datasets obtained from **Expedia**.
+The following project aimed to answer specific questions relating to **search patterns** that emerged in datasets obtained from **Expedia**.
 The analyses were performed using the programming language **R** and presented in a non-technical friendly manner through a presentation created in **R Markdown**.

 ## Research Questions